-Annexure - A to the Independent Auditors' Report
+Annexure - A to the Independent Auditor's Report

-The Annexure referred to in Independent Auditors' Report to the members of the Company on the financial statements for the year ended 31 March 2019, we report that:
+The Annexure referred to in Independent Auditors' Report to the members of the Company on the financial statements for the year ended 31 March 2021, we report that:

-- 1. Company is not owned any fixed assets as on the reporting date.
+- 1. Company not owned any fixed assets as on the reporting date.
 Accordingly, paragraph 3(i) of the Order not applicable - 2.
-The Management has conducted physical verification of inventory at reasonable intervals and no material discrepancies were noticed. - According to information and explanations given to us, the Company has not granted any loan to companies or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act") - 4.
+The Management has conducted physical verification of inventory at reasonable intervals and no material discrepancies were noticed. - According to information and explanations given to us, the Company has granted loan to a one body corporate covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act"). - In our opinion, the rate of interest and other terms and conditions on which the longs had been granted to the body corporate listed in the register maintained under Section 189 of the Act were not, prima facie, prejudicial to the interest of the Company. - b.
+Schedule of repayment of principal and payment of interest has not been stipulated and loans are repayable on demand. - c.
+There are no overdue amounts in respect of the loan granted to a body corporate listed in the register maintained under section 189 of the Act. - 4.
 According to information and explanations given to us, the Company has not granted any loans, made any investments, extended any guarantees and provided any security to or on behalf of the parties referred in section 185 and 186 of the Companies Act, 2013. - 5.
 The Company has not accepted any deposits from the public. - 6.
 The Central Government has not prescribed the maintenance of cost records under Section 148 (1) of the Act for any of the services rendered by the Company.

 a.
-According to information and explanations given to us and on the basis of our examinations of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including, income-tax, sales tax, value added tax, duty of customs, service tax, cess, Goods and Service Tax (GST) and other material statutory dues have been generally regularly deposited during the year by the Company with the appropriate authorities.
-As explained to us, the Company did not have any dues on account of employees' state insurance duty of excise and provident fund.
+According to information and explanations given to us and on the basis of our examinations of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including, income-tax, cess, Goods and Service Tax (GST) and other material statutory dues have been generally regularly deposited during the year by the Company with the appropriate authorities.
+As explained to us, the Company did not have any dues on account of employees' state insurance duty of excise, duty of customs and provident fund.

-According to the information and explanations given to us, no disputed amounts payable in respect of provident fund, income-tax, sales tax, value added tax, duty of customs, service tax, cess, and other material statutory dues were in arrears as at 31 March 2019 for a period of more than six months from the date they became payable.
+According to the information and explanations given to us, no disputed amounts payable in respect of provident fund, income-tax, duty of customs, service tax, cess, and other material statutory dues were in arrears as at 31 March 2021 for a period of more than six months from the date they became payable.